webbcam/tiflash/docs/source/index.rst

 Overview
 --------

+*TIFlash* is a python/command-line interface for Texas Instruments’ `Code Composer Studio`_.
-**TIFlash** uses TI’s `Code Composer Studio`_ scripting interface (`Debug Server Scripting`_) to flash devices.
-It’s essentially a python/command-line interface for CCS.
+It uses CCS's scripting interface (`Debug Server Scripting`_) to flash devices.
 This is extremely useful for python scripts/test automation using Texas Instruments devices.
-In addition, TIFlash makes it easy to perform simple actions like flashing, erasing or resetting a device without having to spin up an entire CCS GUI session.
+In addition, TIFlash makes it easier to perform simple actions like flashing, erasing or resetting a device without having to spin up an entire CCS GUI session.